qued/OpenPAP/README.md

 1. Flash firmware onto ESP32.
 The structure of this project is best suited for PlatformIO, but you can move all files from subfolders of `lib/` and the `.ino` file from `src/` to a folder called `openpap/`, and Arduino IDE should recognize that as a valid project.

 2. It's recommended that you wire everything up on a breadboard to test the components.
 See above diagram for wiring.
-Unplug the USB cable from the ESP32, and wire up the rest of the components, but don't connect the ESC to the power supply. **The ESP32 should not be connected to USB while the how wire from the ESC is connected to Vin of the ESP32**.
+Unplug the USB cable from the ESP32, and wire up the rest of the components, but don't connect the ESC to the power supply. **The ESP32 should not be connected to USB while the hot wire from the ESC is connected to Vin of the ESP32**.

 #### Wiring notes:
 - **ESP32 Board:** This guide uses a **30-pin ESP32 DevKit**.
 If you're using a different variant, you can keep the same GPIO numbers, but be sure to consult a pinout diagram to locate the correct physical pins on your board.